AnthonyLayne/AnthonyLayne/README.md

 - 👋 Hi, I’m @AnthonyLayne
-- 👀 I’m interested in learning more about web development and improving my coding skills.
+- 👀 I’m interested in improving web development and coding skills.
 - 🌱 I’m currently learning fullstack web development at BloomTech.
 - 📫 How to reach me www.linkedin.com/in/anthony-layne-b3b08a231